 Should the Beans be soaked?

-Well, we’re cooking our beans for an extended period in the slow cooker, which gives them ample time to soften and absorb the flavors of the ham and the chicken broth.
+Our beans are simmering for an extended duration in the slow cooker, allowing them plenty of time to soften and fully imbibe the ham and chicken broth flavors.

 So, in this recipe, we keep it simple: sort, rinse, and straight into the slow cooker they go!